Buddhism and democracy: Early Buddhism

 The spread of Buddhism led to the spread of Democratic values throughout Asia.
 Kurt Kankan Spellmeyer stated Buddhism and Democracy have gone hand-in-hand since the beginning.

 Links between the dharma and democracy have intrigued scholars for generations.
 Tribes like the Buddha’s could be found everywhere in the 6th century BCE, but the Shakyas stand out because their form of government strikingly resembles that of ancient Athens.
 According to Buddhist sources, the Shakya republic was governed from its capital, Kapilavasthu, by an assembly (the parishad) of five hundred citizens.
 Though not as large as the Athenian assembly (with its quorum of six thousand for major decisions), the Shakyan legislature needed an officer to manage the proceedings and so elected a raja, something like our Speaker of the House.

-Egon Flaig concurs claiming that early Buddhist practices were an outgrowth from republican city-states of ancient India.
+Egon Flaig concurs claiming that early Buddhist practices were an outgrowth from Gaṇasaṅgha-led city-states of ancient India.
 He describes them as "often governed by a council of nobles (sabha) made up of male aristocrats, ruling either on its own or with the help of an assembly (samiti)."
 Ajahn Brahm claims "the longest sustaining democracy in the world is the Buddhist sangha."